PelJon/Udacity_Customer-Segmentation/01_proposal/capstone_proposal.md

 ### Domain Background

+Arvato, as an internationally active services company with a focus on innovations in automation and data/analytics was asked by a mail-order sales company to identify customer cluster which can be used to predict the success of targeted marketing campaigns.

 The clustering of customers and a respective personalization is a must-have in today's business world.
 A recent RedPoint Global survey<sup>1</sup> conducted by The Harris Poll that surveyed more than 3,000 consumers in the U.S., U.K., and Canada stated, that

 > 63 percent, of consumers expect personalization as a standard of service and believe they are recognized as an individual when sent special offers